Developer OneNote

 Windows Server 2008 R2 does not ask for a CD key in setup, and it can be run for 30 days for free before needing to be active.
 You can continue to use it after 30 days trial but the system will reboot every 2 hours and run with reduced functionalities.

-If you really want to evaluate or run testing on a server with Windows Server 2008 R2 installed.
-There are two workarounds.
+If you want to evaluate or run testing on a server with Windows Server 2008 R2 installed.
+The following procedures will walk you through the steps to extend your grace period.

 Re-arm windows